RustCrypto/utils/zeroize/README.md

 - No functionality besides securely zeroing memory!
 - (Optional) Custom derive support for zeroing complex structures

-## Minimum Supported Rust Version

-Rust **1.60** or newer.

-In the future, we reserve the right to change MSRV (i.e. MSRV is out-of-scope for this crate's SemVer guarantees), however when we do it will be accompanied by a minor version bump.

 ## License

 Licensed under either of: